‘Baidu’ Makes an Appearance in Market Share While Bing all but disappears in July

 A few new developments have been added to the July 2009 Search Engine Market Share blog.

 - Baidu has been added as an official engine within our report.
 This is the official search engine for most of China.
 Baidu currently holds 61.6% of the market share in China as of June 2009.
 It has also grown in market share to the point that it actually has the most searches conducted on it then any other search engine not named Google.
 Hence, the site we extract much of our statistical data from ‘Market Share’ has deemed it a relevant enough search engine to place in the market share reports.
 Learn more about Baidu here.

 - We will for the next few months list all Microsoft branded search engine traffic under Microsoft.
-This will include MSN and Bing.
-We are doing this because Live is now forwarding to Bing and MSN is still registering a small segment of traffic as well.
+This will include Bing.
+We are doing this because Live is now forwarding to Bing is still registering a small segment of traffic as well.

 - Microsoft and Yahoo! announced a formal partnership in both organic and paid search last month.
 We will continue to show Yahoo! as separate from Microsoft as they are still operating as separate entities.